kenny755/Product-Analytics-Dashboard/README.md

    # GETTING STARTED
   ## Prerequisites
-  * PPower Bi Desktop: Required to view and interact with the dashboard.
+  * Power Bi Desktop: Required to view and interact with the dashboard.
   * Excel: For reviewing the raw data source.

   # DATA PREPARATION